dsc-iem/Dristi-Hacktoberfest22/README.md

     </a>
 </p>

-# Dristi : Change the view
+# Dristi : Look Beyond
 ## ⭐ About Dristi
 **Dristi is an application that aims for bringing ones ideas, thoughts to the virtual world .
 So you can post your fav picture tell your experience , Others will like or comment on it .**
 ## 🧑‍💻 Tech Stack / Prerequisites